dpryan79/MethylDackel/README.md

 Prerequisites
 =============

 PileOMeth requires HTSlib version 1.1 or newer (version 1.0 is currently unsupported).
+As HTSlib is a submodule of this repository, this prerequisite should be automatically dealt with.

 Compilation
 ===========